m4c0/espresso/README.md

 Contains the runtime.
 Currently, only contains a list of classes.

+## Known differences

+There are known design differences from Oracle's JVM and our implementation:

++ There's no interpreted code.
+All code is compiled into native during class load
++ We don't treat long/double differently for stack/locals, except for "dup2" and "pop2" (just because it breaks compatibility otherwise)

 ## Disclaimer

 This project (and myself) are not at all related to Oracle.
 This is also not Java, since this is a Trademark of Oracle.
 I also take no responsability for damages or lack of features.